Pursuing Career Experiences during COVID-19

 UD alumni can help you learn about pathways into jobs and build a professional network that will support you long after graduation from UD.
 There are a number of opportunities to engage with Blue Hens this summer who can offer advice, serve as a connector for job and internship opportunities and provide informational interviews:

-Virtual Job Shadow Program: Offered during the week of June 8, this virtual job shadowing program allows students to learn more about various professions, receive career-related advice and reflect on the ways in which their education can prepare them for life after college by conducting a 1:1 virtual information interview with an employer or alum.
+Virtual Job Shadow Program: Offered during Winter Session, this virtual job shadowing program allows students to learn more about various professions, receive career-related advice and reflect on the ways in which their education can prepare them for life after college by conducting a 1:1 virtual information interview with an employer or alum.

 UD Career Acceleration Network (UD CAN): An online platform that connects UD students with alumni through the ability to send messages and set up virtual meetings for opportunities to explore career paths, prepare for the workplace and establish new connections in their network.

-UD’s LinkedIn page: Access more than 120,000 alumni, where you can search by industry, job function, skill set, location and employer name, and send personalized connection requests.
+UD’s LinkedIn page: Access more than 120,000 alumni to create meaningful professional connections.
+Search by industry, job function, skill set, location and employer name, and send personalized connection requests.
 Remember to be polite and briefly explain your reasons for wanting to connect!

 Handshake’s Peer Messaging: Connect with students at UD and other universities.
 Search for students and alumni based on attributes like previous employers, student organizations or major.

-Employers are still recruiting for the summer, and there are a host of resources to connect you with job, internship and gig opportunities.
-While social distancing may limit your opportunities to find work with local small businesses, you can use your network of family and friends to ask who is hiring and consider contacting temporary staffing agencies.
+Employers continue to hire students for part and full-time opportunities during the academic year, and there are a host of resources to connect you with job, internship and gig opportunities.
+Many students find work during the year in local businesses.
+These experiences can refine your interpersonal skills and demonstrate your work ethic.
+While social distancing may limit some of these opportunities, use your network (family, friends, neighbors, etc.) to ask who is hiring.
+Also consider contacting local temporary staffing agencies.

 QuadJobs: See postings for flexible pre-professional work opportunities for college students.